miguelcorreia01/restful-calculator/README.md

 ## Testing the API

 You can test the API through:
-- **Direct browser access**: Click or copy the URLs provided for each operation
+- **Direct browser access**: Copy the URLs provided for each operation
 - **Command line**: Use the curl commands provided below

 Make sure all services are running via Docker Compose before testing.